contentful/contentful-metalsmith/docs/global-settings.md

 }
 ```

-Note that you will need to store configuration as javascript, not JSON, in this case.
+Note that you will need to invoke metalsmith programatically & process configuration as javascript, not JSON, in this case.

 You can then use the keyword `__NOW__` in your source file's `filter` values, like so: